kenatiod/MUT/Understanding Machine Understanding.md

 Bassam and Anh sat down in the coffee shop across the street from Semparic Systems.
 They were making progress on the CASPAR project, but the going was getting tougher.

-Bassam looked around the shop and tried to focus by asking, "Why am I asking myself, 'Where am I'?"
+Bassam looked around the shop and tried to focus by asking, "Why am I asking myself, 'Where am I?'"

 Anh ran her hands through her hair with a sigh and said, "I feel like we're getting bogged down in the deep metaphysics of this whole endeavor.
 If we want to make real progress, we need to start defining some concrete criteria for evaluating understanding."